 A GDRI, in the continuation of the PICS, will be an opportunity to systematise and to formalise this cooperation between France and the USA, to extend it further to other American universities and to a European network, and to improve the elaboration of a common knowledge and of a reference work in the domain.
 It will also permit more formal and systematic interactions with the social sciences, ethics, gender studies and economy.
 The interest of a number of sociologists and economists in this tradition of "ordinary language" is undeniable and has risen in the context of a conference on Goffman and Austin at the CURAPP in 2007.
-It went on with various interdisciplinary publications and, at the CURAPP-ESS, an interdisciplinary research team, through collaborations between philosophers and sociologists in the second axis, and between this axis and some economists from the University Lille 1 and the University Paris 1, through seminars and common publications.
+It went on with various interdisciplinary publications between philosophers and sociologists in the second axis, and between this axis and some economists from the University Lille 1 and the University Paris 1, through seminars and common publications.